joshuar/go-hass-agent/docs/development/sensors.md

 There are some helper functions that might be useful to you in `internal/device/helpers`.
 For example, the `PollSensors` function can be used to update sensors on an interval.
-It adds a bit of jitter to your interval as well to avoid any "thundering herd" problems.
+It adds a bit of jitter to your interval as well to avoid any “thundering herd” problems.

 ## Sensor tracking